-5.3.17 Interference
+5.2.16 Interference

-At least 14 days prior to the pre-construction meeting, the Permittee shall submit to the Commission an assessment of television and radio signal reception, microwave signal patterns, and telecommunications in the project area.
-The assessment shall be designed to provide data that can be used in the future to determine whether the turbines and associated facilities are the cause of disruption or interference of television or radio reception, microwave patterns, or telecommunications in the event residents should complain about such disruption or interference after the turbines are placed in operation.
+The Permittee has completed an assessment of television and radio signal reception, microwave signal patterns, and telecommunications in the project area.
+The assessment was designed to provide data that can be used in the future to determine whether the turbines and associated facilities are the cause of disruption or interference of television or radio reception, microwave patterns, or telecommunications in the event residents should complain about such disruption or interference after the turbines are placed in operation.
 The Permittee shall be responsible for alleviating any disruption or interference of these services caused by the turbines or any associated facilities.

-The Permittee shall not operate the project so as to cause microwave, television, radio, telecommunications, or navigation interference in violation of Federal Communications Commission (FCC) regulations or other law.
+The Permittee shall not operate the project so as to cause microwave, television, radio, telecommunications, or navigation interference in violation of Federal Communications

+Commission regulations or other law.
 In the event the project or its operations cause such interference, the Permittee shall take timely measures necessary to correct the problem.

-5.3.18 Livestock Protection
+5.2.17 Livestock Protection